sh1boot/sh1boot.github.io/drafts/ciscv.md

 ### Load/store pairings

-I was initially very reluctant to merge load/store data operands into chain arrangements with arithmetic, but eventually I realised I'd be stuck with it because that's where the compression is.
-Trying to eliminate the load->alu pairing is worth revisiting.
-I also did load->conditional-branch, on the basis that it's a thing and generally the branch predictor will already have made its decision without regard to the value loaded.
+I was initially very reluctant to merge load/store data operands into interdependent arrangements with arithmetic, because it leaves no space for scheduling around memory delays.
+Eventually I resigned myself to accepting it, though, because without that there's going to be a lot less compression.

+Also, it opened up opportunities to hint at things that could be left out of direct ALU paths.
+Things like indirect branching via memory;
+which branch prediction (if you have it) would assume it knows how to do without seeing the data, and the data is only there to cancel the prediction after the fact if it was inconsistent.

 Less painful was chaining with base-register operand.
-In particular filling the gap RISC-V leaves with reg+reg*k address generation, which, it turns out, can be done via temporary register without need to save the intermediate result.`
+In particular filling the gap RISC-V leaves with `rb+k*ri` address generation which, it turns out, can be done via temporary register without need to save the intermediate result.

 ## The encoding (provisional)